 The bill aims to enhance the financial stability of individuals under the care of the Department of Children, Youth, and Families in Washington State.
-It introduces a new section to chapter 43.216 RCW, which prohibits the department from using any benefits or funds received on behalf of these individuals as reimbursement for care costs starting January 1, 2026.
-The department is required to assess the eligibility of these individuals for supplemental security income and disability benefits, apply for these benefits on their behalf, and maintain their eligibility.
-Additionally, the bill mandates the development of financial literacy training for youth exiting care, focusing on public benefits management.
+It introduces a new section to chapter 43.216 RCW, which prohibits the department from using any benefits or payments received on behalf of these individuals as reimbursement for care costs starting January 1, 2026.
+The department is required to assess the eligibility of these individuals for supplemental security income and disability benefits, apply for these benefits on their behalf, and maintain their eligibility if approved.
+Additionally, the bill mandates the development of financial literacy training for youth in care, focusing on public benefits and personal financial management.

 Statutes affected: